Web application: Structure

-Traditional PC applications consist only of 1 tier, which resides on the client machine, but web applications lend themselves to a multi-tiered approach by nature.
+Traditional PC applications are typically single-tiered, residing solely on the client machine.
+In contrast, web applications inherently facilitate a multi-tiered architecture.
 Though many variations are possible, the most common structure is the three-tiered application.
 In its most common form, the three tiers are called presentation, application and storage.
-A web browser is the first tier (presentation), an engine using some dynamic Web content technology (such as ASP, CGI, ColdFusion, Dart, JSP/Java, Node.js, PHP, Python or Ruby on Rails) is the middle tier (application logic), and a database is the third tier (storage).
-The web browser sends requests to the middle tier, which services them by making queries and updates against the database and generates a user interface.
+The first tier, presentation, refers to a web browser itself.
+The second tier refers to any engine using dynamic web content technology (such as ASP, CGI, ColdFusion, Dart, JSP/Java, Node.js, PHP, Python or Ruby on Rails).
+The third tier refers to a database that stores data and determines the structure of a user interface.
+Essentially, when using the three-tiered system, the web browser sends requests to the engine, which then services them by making queries and updates against the database and generates a user interface.